The 50/50 Partnership That Cost Me $80K in Opportunity (And the 3-Week Vetting Protocol I Run Before Any Deal)

 Signals I ignored:

-Week 16: They said “we’re building something sustainable” when I asked about $15K monthly target (financial goal misalignment)
+Week 16: They said “we’re building something sustainable” when I asked about the $15K/month target (clear financial goal misalignment).

 Every signal said “fundamental incompatibility.”
 I kept trying to make it work.